-Unexpectedly, participants do not seem to use either their self-generated life expectancy estimates or calculated life expectancy estimates in their claiming decision.
-Once again, evidence about the accuracy of the self-generated life expectancy estimates is mixed.
-Although the self-generated estimates match up well with the calculated estimates on average ($M{self-generated life expectancy} = 84.64$ vs. $M{calculated life}$ expectancy = 83.27), the self-generated estimates show an implausibly wide range (Rangeselfgenerated life expectancy = 55 to 120 vs. $Range{calculated life expectancy} = 74$ to 95).
-Importantly, there is a difference by condition: in the conditions where participants are given the calculated estimate, their later self-generated life expectancy estimates are more strongly correlated with the calculated life expectancy estimate than in the other conditions.
+Unexpectedly, participants do not seem to use either their self-generated life expectancy estimates or the calculated life expectancy estimates in their claiming decision.
+Adding these estimates as covariates to an ANCOVA like the model in Table 1, neither self-generated life expectancy estimates nor calculated life expectancy estimates are significant, ps > .05.

+Once again, evidence about the accuracy of the selfgenerated life expectancy estimates is mixed.
+Although the self-generated estimates match up well with the calculated estimates on average ($M{self-generated life expectancy} = 84.64$ vs. $M{calculated life expectancy} = 83.27$), the self-generated estimates show an implausibly wide range ($Range{self-generated life expectancy} =$ 55 to 120 vs. $Range{calculated life expectancy} = 74$ to 95).
+They are moderately correlated with the calculated life expectancy estimates (r = .25, p < .001).
+Importantly, there is a difference by condition: in the conditions where participants are given the calculated estimate of their life expectancy (i.e., the life expectancy condition, the early-first checklist plus life expectancy condition, and the later-first checklist plus life expectancy condition), their later self-generated estimates are more strongly correlated with the calculated estimate (r =.35, p < .001) than in the conditions where participants are not given the calculated estimate (i.e., the control condition and the default condition) (r = .09, p > .05).
 This indicates that participants are using the calculated estimates when producing their self-generated estimates.
-This also provides further support for the claim that life expectancy estimates are constructed rather than stored (Payne, Sagara, Shu, Appelt, & Johnson, 2013) and underscores the importance of helping participants with difficult calculations and decisions.
+This also provides further support for the claim that life expectancy estimates are constructed rather than stored (Payne et al., 2013) and underscores the importance of helping participants with difficult calculations and decisions.